Data model

 • logical servers,

-• logical safety equipment,
+• logical security devices,

-• administrators (Users object of the administration view),
+• administrators ("Users" object of the administration view),

 • and security measures

-attached to an application.
+linked with an application.

 Major events